• Skip to main content

 Roast Ham with Spiced Honey Glaze

-This delicious honey roast ham is great for a crowd.
-The simple spice rub and honey glaze is all it takes to make a perfect roast ham for the holidays or a family dinner!
+This delicious honey glazed ham is great for a crowd.
+The simple spice rub and honey glaze is all it takes to make a perfect roast ham for the holidays, or a family dinner!

 Roast ham with spiced honey glaze on white platter surrounded by fresh herbs and roasted tomatoes.